shadow-crafter/roblox-homepage-cleaner/README.md

 After making your selections and saving, <b>upon reloading the [Roblox homepage](https://www.roblox.com/home)</b> you should see your changes!!!

+### Pinned Section
+The extension has the option to enable a custom pinned section!

+This works similarly to favorites on Roblox, but instead the games are displayed much larger and at the top.
+It also allows you customize it easier than favorites.
+Only supports pinning up to four games currently.

 ## Contributing

 Contributing is welcome!
 This was mostly created as a side project for fun to learn some web development, but contributions are still welcome.